Goat pox

-Variola caprina (goat pox) is a contagious viral disease caused by Goatpox virus, a pox virus that affects goats.
+Goat pox or goatpox is a contagious viral disease caused by Goatpox virus, a pox virus that affects goats.
 The virus usually spreads via the respiratory system, and sometimes spreads through abraded skin.
 It is most likely to occur in crowded stock.
 Sources of the virus include cutaneous lesions, saliva, nasal secretions and faeces.
 There are two types of the disease: the papulo-vesicular form and the nodular form (stone pox).
 The incubation period is usually 8–13 days, but it may be as short as four days.

 It is thought the same virus spreads sheep pox, to which European sheep breeds are highly susceptible.
 The virus may be present in dried scabs for up to six months.

 In endemic areas the morbidity rate is 70–90% and the mortality rate is 5–10%.
 The mortality rate may reach nearly 100% in imported animals.
 Resistant animals may show only a mild form of the disease, which may be missed as only a few lesions are present, usually around the ears or the tail.